axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-amqp/reference-destination-amqp/_index.md

 | Type:    | string |
 | Default: | N/A    |

 *Description:* Name of a file, that contains the trusted CA certificate in PEM format.
 For example: `ca-file("/home/certs/syslog-ng/tls/cacert.pem")`.
-The {{% productparam "abbrev" %}} application uses this CA certificate to validate the certificate of the peer.
+The {{% param "product.abbrev" %}} application uses this CA certificate to validate the certificate of the peer.

 {{% include-headless "chunk/topic-tls-block-amqp.md" %}}